rsmp-nordic/rsmp_website/pages/compliance.md

 As a vendor, you can use the tools during development and testing of products, and to document compliance to the RSMP specifications.

 ## Test Hub
-RSMP Nordic hosts a RSMP Test Hub, which automatically runs the RSMP Validator tests every night against equipment from various suppliers.
+RSMP Nordic hosts a RSMP Test Hub, which automatically runs the RSMP Validator tests every night against equipment and systems from various suppliers.
 The latest results are published here.
-Click on *View Run* to see details and older test runs.
+Click on *Test Runs/View* to see details and older test runs.

 Note: The validator has been in active use for several years, but until the [RSMP Validator](https://github.com/rsmp-nordic/rsmp_validator) reaches version 1.0, test results are preliminary.